rodblg/rodblg/README.md

  <h3>Glad to see you here!</h3>

- <h3>I am Rodrigo.
-A passionate Backend Developer, currently growing with both Golang and Python.Open to collaborate on interesting and innovative projects.
+ <h3>I am Rodrigo, a Bionic Engineer who fell in love with the possibilities of Artificial Intelligence into Backend solutions, currently growing with both Golang and Python 🌱.
+Open to collaborate on interesting and innovative projects. 🔭
  </h3>